Currently available for Linux

 React 19 Tauri v2 Dexie.js better-sqlite3

-MCP responses are condensed.
-Null suppression and compact JSON mean your AI has more context window available for actual reasoning, not bloated payloads.
+MCP responses are kept compact.
+Null fields are dropped and JSON is minimal, so your AI has more context window for actual work.

 61%